 While that is most definitely true, and is the defining moment of the Christian faith, we must remember that Friday and Saturday had to take place; they had to be walked through first before Sunday would arrive.

-The pain of Friday was part of the process.
+The pain of Friday was part of the journey.

-The silence of Saturday was part of the process.
+The silence of Saturday was part of the journey.

 As a way to fully embrace Friday and Saturday, perhaps we could recall the laments of the psalmists.
 Perhaps the epic of Job would ring in our minds.
 Both the Psalms and Job end well – read Psalms 145-150; read Job 42.
 But we are greatly aware that so much more happens before the end.